PyMoDAQ/PyMoDAQ/docs/src/tutorials/new_plugin.rst

 * add appropriate default settings in the config_template.toml file (do not rename it) in the resources folder,
 * remove the unused instrument example files of the template repository in the *daq_move_plugins* and *daq_viewer_plugins* subfolders.
-* Modify and configure the automatic publication of your package on the Pypi server (see :ref:`pypi_publish`)
+* Modify and configure the automatic publication of your package on the PyPI server (see :ref:`pypi_publish`)

 .. _template_structure: